 When and why did humans begin to entertain the notion that some humans are more special than others and entitled to have life and death power over the lives of others?
 While most of us take the idea of royalty for granted, the shift that historically took place from showing respect and obedience to those whose leadership was earned, and ascribing a “divine right to rule” to kings as a birthright, with all the accompanying petty privileges that come along with that birthright, is not quite so obvious, at least not to me.

-I do not yet have a definitive answer, but some clues can be found in Sumerian culture.
-The ideas discussed in this blog are extracted from a scholarly article by Gebhard J. Selz titled "THE TABLET WITH HEAVENLY WRITING’ OR HOW TO BECOME A STAR."
+I do not yet have an answer, but some clues can be found in Sumerian culture.
+The ideas discussed in this blog are extracted from a scholarly article by Gebhard J. Selz titled “THE TABLET WITH HEAVENLY WRITING’ OR HOW TO BECOME A STAR.”

-Selz makes a persuasive case that the interests that third millennium Sumerians took in astronomy also reflected the Sumerian belief that the cosmos (the stars, the constellations, etc.) was a "tablet" upon which the gods wrote not just their decrees but also the destiny of especially worthy people.
-Unlike tablets of clay, the heavenly tablet was indestructible and eternal.
-Therefore, to have one's deeds written in the cosmos would ensure an immortal presence in the recorded history of the heavens.
+Selz makes a persuasive case that the interests that third millennium Sumerians took in astronomy also reflected the Sumerian people’s beliefs that the cosmos (the stars, the constellations, etc.) was a “tablet” upon which the gods wrote not just their decrees but also the destiny of especially worthy people.
+Unlike tablets of clay, the sky tablet was indestructible.
+Therefore, to have one’s deeds written in the cosmos would ensure an immortal presence in the recorded history of the heavens.

 The different stars and their arrangements in a constellation were presumed to be the gods’ equivalent of the Sumerian people’s cuneiform writing.
 That some tablets were made of lapis lazuli with specks of pyrite may suggest an attempt to symbolize or emulate the blue of the heavens and the sparkle of stars of that permanent written record that is the cosmos.